 Review of systems should include nonspecific symptoms, such as weight loss, anorexia, fatigue, night sweats, and headaches.
 Also, symptoms of connective tissue disorders (eg, myalgias, arthralgias, rashes) and gastrointestinal disorders (eg, diarrhea, steatorrhea, abdominal discomfort) should be sought.

 Past medical history should include disorders known to cause fever, such as cancer, tuberculosis, connective tissue disorders, alcoholic cirrhosis, inflammatory bowel disease, rheumatic fever, and hyperthyroidism.
 Clinicians should note disorders or factors that predispose to infection, such as immunocompromise (eg, due to disorders such as HIV infection, cancer, diabetes, or use of immunosuppressants), structural heart disorders, urinary tract abnormalities, operations, and insertion of devices (eg, IV lines, pacemakers, joint prostheses).

 Drug history should include questions about specific drugs known to cause fever.

 Social history should include questions about risk factors for infection such as injection drug use, high-risk sexual practices (eg, unprotected sex, multiple partners), infected contacts (eg, with tuberculosis), travel, and possible exposure to animal or insect and tick vectors.
+Social history should also include questions about history of illness in social contacts (eg, neighbors, coworkers, travel companions).
 Risk factors for cancer, including smoking, alcohol use, and occupational exposure to chemicals, should also be identified.